-Miss Anthology’s mission is to support racially and economically diverse young comics artists by teaching professional skills through hands-on workshops, and publishing their work online and in print.
-By introducing female and LGBTQIA+ artists, writers, and creators to the comics and art industries before they graduate, they will gain a firm understanding and head start on their careers, as well as an established network of peers within this otherwise cisgender male-dominated field.
+Miss Anthology’s mission is to support racially and economically diverse young comics artists by teaching professional skills through hands-on workshops and publishing their work online and in print.
+By introducing female and LGBTQIA2S+ artists, writers, and creators to the comics and art industries before they graduate, they will gain a firm understanding and head start on their careers, as well as an established network of peers within this otherwise cisgender male-dominated field.